 The hiking trails of the world are no longer the exclusive domain of the hard-core outdoor enthusiast.
 Increasingly, modern travelers are turning expectations around by combining the best experiences of the day hike with the amenities of the luxury resort.
 As travel trends evolve, holidaymakers are becoming savvier all the time, demanding more control over their own experiences.
-U.S. News & World Report cites “transformational travel” as a trend to watch out for in 2018.
+U.S. News & World Report cites “transformational travel” as a trend to watch out for.
 Travelers are breaking out of their comfort zones, creating meaningful experiences that connect them to the local culture and environment.
 Nowadays in the Mayan Riviera, a holiday trend is growing: a more adventurous kind of day packing excursion which highlights exploration of the jungles, beaches and local culture.
 And to complete the unique experience, many amateur expeditioners are taking advantage of the Iberostar hotels in Mayan Riviera, using them as luxury base camps to unwind and relax in style after a day's trek.

 SUBTERRANEAN LAKES AND CONSERVATION